erfanzar/EasyDeL/README.md

 ## License 📜

-EasyDeL is released under the Apache v2 license.
+EasyDeL is an Fully Open-Source released under the Apache v2 license.
 Please see the LICENSE file in the root directory of this project for more information.

 ## Contact